 Preparing for Move-in

-The best move-in resource for residents is the online Guide to Living in the Halls and more specifically, the 2015 Move-in Guide, which will be posted here in early August (Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader).
+The best move-in resource for residents is the online Guide to Living in the Halls and more specifically, the 2015 Move-in Guide (Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader).
 The guide provides tons of information about your new living environment, from Internet services and voice mail instructions to getting to know the staff and valuable academic resources.
 You have a question, the guide probably has the answer.
 Familiarize yourself with what's available online so you can focus on bigger things - like what to pack.

 What to Bring

 Please complete and bring the following Policies and Regulations with you when you move in.
 (Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader).
 Bring a bedspread, sheets, pillowcases, towels, non-halogen desk lamp and bathroom items.
 Each residence hall room includes a microfridge at no additional cost (a mini fridge/freezer/microwave in one unit).
 In our traditional residence halls each resident is provided with a bed, desk, chair, dresser, blanket, mattress pad, pillow and waste basket.
 Many students bring their own pillow and extra blankets.
 Traditional residence hall rooms are not carpeted, so residents may bring or purchase a rug after arrival.
 Suite-style and apartments are carpeted.
 Most students also bring electronic equipment such as computers, TVs, DVD players, and stereos.

 Rooms in the Cuicacalli Suites are furnished with a bed, desk (with attached bookshelves), chair, wardrobe and dresser.
 Each suite also has a living area that holds a three-seat couch, one-seat lounge chair, coffee table, end table, floor lamp, dining table and four chairs.
 The suite also has a mini-kitchenette with a full-size refrigerator, sink and microwave (additional appliances are not allowed).
 The bedrooms and the common living area of the suite are carpeted.